A time where family and friends gather to remember the abundance of blessings bestowed upon them during the year.

 Offer yourself up to bless other people.
 Give a gift or make a card for someone who is going through a rough time.
 Collect items for a food shelf, or donate gently used toys to a shelter.

 There is so much need in the world.
-Even a couple hours a week can make a difference in a life.
+Even a couple of hours a week can make a difference in a life.
 Make much of Jesus by giving of your time.

 5. Thank God Before You Sleep.